nrinaudo/kantan.csv/docs/src/main/tut/02-rows_as_tuples.md

 val rawData: java.net.URL = getClass.getResource("/wikipedia.csv")
 ```

-One way of representing each row would be as a tuple.
+One way of representing each row could be as a tuple.
 Let's declare it as a type alias, for brevity's sake:

 ```tut:silent
 type Car = (Int, String, String, Option[String], Float)